 In short, I don’t think that this is the best machine for most people to choose.
 I think the Certified Reconditioned models are a significantly better deal.
 See below for more details.

 Vitamix is selling the 6000 for $599, which seems quite steep for a machine without variable speed control and which does not use the Next Generation container.
 I noticed that the warranty is only 5 years, instead of the 7 years typical for most new Vitamix machines.
 The shorter warranty strongly suggests that this machine is mainly branded for sale on QVC.
-Indeed, if you search Google for “Vitamix 6000,” a QVC ad turns up for the 6000, priced at $429, listed as a “Today’s Special Value (TSV).”
+Indeed, if you search Google for “Vitamix 6000,” a QVC ad turns up for the 6000, listed as a “Today’s Special Value (TSV).”
 According to the QVC forum, it looks like QVC has a Vitamix scheduled to be a TSV on October 27th, so somehow the Google ad is displaying early.
 (If you search the QVC site for “Vitamix,” the 6000 does not currently turn up.)

 For those of you who have never seen Vitamix on QVC, you might get a kick out of seeing some of their presentation.
 They demo a set of recipes, which can be inspiring, and I also find it amusing to see them work themselves up into a frenzy.
 You can watch QVC streaming online (for Vitamix tune in 10/27 at 7a, 1p, 6p, or 8p-midnight Pacific Time).